 - Atlantic City Convention Center

 Additionally, New Jersey currently lists 120 satellite sites on its vaccine center web portal.
 Health officials said not all sites appear on the list as some are not yet open to the public, such as those in prisons and psychiatric hospitals.
+The state will also have two FEMA-run sites in Trenton and Vineland, which are expected to open the first week of March.

 WHAT INFORMATION WILL I BE ASKED WHEN I RECEIVE THE VACCINE?